psiace-archive/awesome-stars/README.md

 - [Aeledfyr/deepsize](https://github.com/Aeledfyr/deepsize) - A rust crate to find the total size of an object, on the stack and on the heap
 - [oxigraph/oxigraph](https://github.com/oxigraph/oxigraph) - SPARQL graph database
 - [ekzhang/crepe](https://github.com/ekzhang/crepe) - Datalog compiler embedded in Rust as a procedural macro
-- [vectordotdev/vector](https://github.com/vectordotdev/vector) - A reliable, high-performance tool for building observability data pipelines.
+- [vectordotdev/vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [Canop/termimad](https://github.com/Canop/termimad) - A library to display rich (Markdown) snippets and texts in a rust terminal application
 - [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [JohnTitor/mach2](https://github.com/JohnTitor/mach2) -